grafana/loki/docs/sources/configuration/index_docgen.md

 [grpc_listen_conn_limit: <int> | default = 0]

 # Comma-separated list of cipher suites to use.
 If blank, the default Go cipher
-# suites will be used.
+# suites is used.
 # CLI flag: -server.tls-cipher-suites
 [tls_cipher_suites: <string> | default = ""]

 # Minimum TLS version to use.
+Allowed values: VersionTLS10, VersionTLS11,
-If blank, the Go TLS minimum version will be used.
+# VersionTLS12, VersionTLS13.
+If blank, the Go TLS minimum version is used.
 # CLI flag: -server.tls-min-version
 [tls_min_version: <string> | default = ""]